'Tomorrow will be more difficult than the last two games' - FC Goa's Juan Ferrando wary of Persepolis' quality | Goal.com

 "If we are talking only about the scores, we lost four points but I know about this competition and my squad.
 I know about the experience, budget of the other teams and the level of the other leagues as compared to India.
 It's necessary to control a lot of points and in the end to work with all possible details.
 For us, the most important thing is how to improve this club.
 In the end, FC Goa wants to have more experience in this competition with a different target than now.

 "Of course, it's our dream to win the (Asian) Champions League but this is not possible (right now) because it's very difficult.
-Our target is game by game.
-Now our focus is on Persepolis.
+Our target is to take this game by game.
+Now, our focus is on Persepolis.
 We know that we will play against a very good team.
 Everybody knows what happened in the last Champions League," the Goa coach referred to the Iranian outfit finishing runners up in the 2020 ACL.

 How to counter Persepolis?